istio/istio/mixer/deploy/kube/README.md

   | grep Running | head -1 | cut -f1 -d' ')
 ```

-Then you can build the mixer, create a docker image, and push it to the local registry, by running:
+Then you can build Mixer, create a docker image, and push it to the local registry, by running:
 ```shell
 $ bazel build ...:all
 $ bazel run //docker:mixer localhost:5000/mixer